We’ve put together a summer packing list for National Parks to help you make sure you have everything you need for your trip.

 Clothing for the Summer

 In the summer you’ll want to wear wicking clothing so it pulls moisture (sweat) away from you and moves it to the fabric’s outer surface, where it can dry quickly.
 Wicking clothing allows you to sweat without feeling clammy or chilled.

 - UV protection, wicking, quick-drying clothing

 - Fleece jacket – many locations will still get cold in the mornings and evenings

 - Rain jacket – you may need this at locations with summer monsoons

 CLICK TO SHOP FOR US NATIONAL PARK GUIDES & MAPS

-CLICK HERE to get the summer packing checklist to download, print and use it over and over!
+CLICK THE GRAPHIC BELOW to get the summer packing checklist to download, print and use it over and over!